 A $25 application fee (non-refundable) in the form of a check from a U.S. bank or a U.S./international money order.
-Credit card payments are accepted through Student Accounts by phone or by email.
-Our office can provide you with their contact information if needed.
+Credit card payments are accepted through Student Accounts by phone at (515) 271-4777.

-In addition to that, full-time F-1 students must also provide:
+In addition to that, students intending to apply for an F-1 visa must also provide:

-- An original copy of the , signed by your sponsor and signed/stamped by a bank official (required only if your sponsor is someone other than you or your parents)
+- An original copy of the Drake IEP Financial Certificate, signed by your sponsor and signed/stamped by a bank official (required only if your sponsor is someone other than you or your parents)

 Electronic copies of the above items should be sent via email to email@example.com.